suisuyy/bubuchat/README.md

 after install as broser extension,bubu will apear on any webpage,you can customize it and add more skill/prompt button as need

+<strong>this image show bubu as translator:select some text on page then click tran button </strong>
 <img  src="./doc/img/demotrans.png">
-<strong>use bubu as translator:select some text on page then click tran button </strong>

 <br> <br>